 1. Footings Inspection

-The inspector needs to see the depth (usually 12" below frost line) and soil quality.
+The inspector will check the depth (usually 12" below the frost line) and the soil.

 2. Framing Inspection

-Verifies joist hangers, flashing installation (crucial!), and span distances.
+They're looking for correct joist hangers, proper flashing (critical!), and correct span distances.

 3. Final Inspection